natesanchez/NBA-Pi/README.md

 # NBA-Pi

-The best API for for your NBA Basics!
+The best API for your NBA Basics!
 Teams, Players, Championships, and Legends!

 ![API logo](apiLogo.png)